fitria-dwi/Hoax-Detection/README.md

-# Hoax-Detection
+# Hoax Detection

+- Created by Fitria Dwi Wulandari
+- **Objective**:
+  - Identify the percentage of hoax and non-hoax articles.
+  - Implement machine learning algorithms to predict the truth of the articles that is hoax or non-hoax.
+  - Implement the best models on unseen data.

+- **Results**:
+   -
-**Objective**: Built a model to predict the truth of the article (hoax or non hoax).
+   - The best model to predict the truth of the article (hoax or non-hoax) is Gaussian Naive Bayes model.

-**Actions**:
-1. Performed data preprocessing (tokenization, stemming, etc)
-2. Built a model from several algorithms to find the best model to predict hoax.

-**Results**: Successfully built the model with 82.4% accuracy.

-**Tools**: Google Spreadsheet, Python.
+- **Tools**: Google Spreadsheet, Python.